tbarker/5X-Crypto-Security-Guide/README.md

 ![Widow opening bank box](images/widow.jpg)

 You won't need to visit the **Stash** very often, so why not place it at a safe distance from your home?
 Worried about over-aggressive authorities?
-Why not in another country?"
+Why not in another country?

 You could dig a deep hole in the local forest that's described to your heirs.
 Do what works for you, but don't complain if a treasure hunter digs it up in a few years 😊